Back to all posts

 Here in Metro Detroit, we know how harsh winter can be—and your plumbing feels it, too.
 A frozen pipe can burst and cause catastrophic damage, and your shut-off valve is just as vulnerable if it’s in an unheated area like a crawl space or garage.
 Proper pipe insulation is your first line of defense.
 If you’re leaving home for an extended time during the winter, take extra precautions.
 Shut off the main water supply, turn off your water heater, and open all your faucets to completely drain the pipes.
 This simple step prevents any remaining water from freezing, expanding, and cracking your pipes or valve.

-When to Shut Off Your Home’s Main Water Supply
+When Should You Turn Off Your Main Water Supply?

 Knowing where your main water shut-off valve is located is half the battle.
 The other half is knowing exactly when you need to use it.
 While it’s not something you’ll do every day, turning off your home’s water supply is a critical step in a few key situations.
 Getting familiar with these scenarios now can save you from major headaches, water damage, and expensive repairs down the road.